DagmMesfin/PennyLane_Project_I/notebooks/README.md

 # Notebooks

-This directory contains Jupyter notebooks used for data exploration, analysis, and visualization.
+This directory contains Jupyter notebooks used for implementing the quantum circuits and logics.